Mazen72/Showroom-dbc/README.md

 # Showroom-dbc
-a dashboard based web applicaton to control loads and read values from sensors
+a dashboard based web applicaton by dash-ploty to control loads and read values from sensors Uploading Showroom.mp4…